The County Senior Hurling Championship (1988)

 Three of the county quarter-finals were scheduled for the weekend of August 13-14.
 The fourth was delayed because of the north play-off to decide on the second team to represent that division.
 In that game Roscrea seemed coasting to victory when they led ten points to seven with thirteen minutes remaining.
 Then a fortuitous goal by Michael Cleary revitalised Nenagh's effort and they had six points to spare at the final whistle.

-On the previous evening at Templemore, Borrisoleigh were very lucky to survive by one point against Holycross-Ballycahill.
-In a thrilling game the mid runners-up squandered a number of first class chances of forcing a draw in the final few minutes and were beaten by 1-9 to 1-8.
-In contrast the North champions could be thankful for the efforts of Noel O'Dwyer, who was deadly accurate from the placed ball, scoring six points in all.
+On the previous evening at Templemore Borrisoleigh were very lucky to survive by one point against Holycross-Ballycahill.
+In a thrilling game the mid runners-up squandered a number of first class chances of forcing a draw in the final few minutes and were beaten by 1-9 to 1-8. ln contrast the north champions could be thankful for the efforts of Noel O'Dwyer, who was deadly accurate from the placed ball, scoring six points in all.

-The fourth quarter-final wasn't played until September 11.
-It seemed as if Eire Óg, Nenagh would be victorious.
-Although playing against the breeze in the first half they led Loughmore-Castleiney by four points to three at the interval.
-In fact they should have been more in front but for many wasted scoring opportunities.
-Soone after the resumption Philip Kennedy put them ahead with a point from a sixty-five.
-But then the game turned completely about when a Pat McGrath sideline puck went all the way to the nenagh net.
-A further point and a goal followed and Loughmore-Castleiney hurled very well for about fifteen minutes, building up an eight-point lead.
-Nenagh came back somewhat into the game in the final quarter but a last-minute goal by Seamie Bohan had the Mid champions in front by 3-8 to 0-9 at the final whistle.
+It seemed as if Eire Og would be victorious.
+Although playing against the breeze in the first half, they led Loughmore Castleiney by four points to three at the interval.
+In fact they should have been more in front but for many wasted scoring chances.
+Soon after the resumption Philip Kennedy put them further ahead with a point from a sixty five.
+But then the game turned completely about when a Pat McGrath sideline puck seemed to go all the way to the Nenagh net.
+A further point and a goal followed and Loughmore Castleiney hurled very well for about 15 minutes, building up an eight point lead.
+Nenagh came back somewhat into the game in the final quarter but a last minute goal by Seamus Bohan had the mid champions in front by 3-8 to 0-9 at the final whistle.

 Not since 1967 were all divisions represented in the county semi-finals.
 The draw brought Borrisoleigh against Cashel and Loughmore-Castleiney against Killenaule.
-Because of the AllIreland football final the games were split with north versus west at Thurles on Saturday evening, September 17, and the mid versus south encounter on Sunday, September 18.
+Because of the All-Ireland football final the games were split with north versus west at Thurles

 Borrisoleigh were favourites to beat Cashel but the latter had other ideas.
 The west champions started off well and were three points to one ahead after eleven minutes.
-Then a sixty-yard free by Noel O'Dwyer was touched to the net by Aidan Ryan, while the Cashel goalkeeper and fullback stood indecisevely.
-This blow seemed to knock the fight out of cashel, who were further stunned in the eighteenth minutes with a second Borrisoleigh goal by Philip Kenny.
-At half-time Borrisoleigh were ahead by 2-5 to 0-4.
-On the resumption the northmen added a goal and two points to open a twelve-point gap.
-Only at this stage did Cashel regain the fluency they showed m the opening ten minutes.
-In a great last quarter rally they reduced the lead to five points.
+Then a sixty yard free by Noel O’Dwyer was touched to the net by Aidan Ryan while the Cashel goalkeeper and full back stood indecisively.
+The blow seemed to knock the fight out of Cashel who were further stunned in the eighteenth minute with a second Borrisoleigh goal by Paddy Kenny.
+At half time Borrisoleigh were ahead by 2-5 to 0-4.
+On the resumption the north men added a goal and two points to open a twelve point lead.
+Only at this stage did Cashel regain the fluency they showed in the opening ten minutes.
+In a great last quarter they reduced the lead to five points.
 But for superb goalkeeping by Noelie Maher in the Borris goal and the ineffectiveness of the Cashel inside forward line the result could easily have been different than the final score of 3-8 to 2-6.

 A great game was expected but, as so often happens, it didn't materialise.
 In damp conditions, with Semple Stadium totally lacking in any liveliness, the game developed into an intense but scrappy encounter, kept interesting by the closeness of the scores.
 It was a game of appalling misses and poor hurling.